ogud/3-DNS-Protocol/DNS3-RR-Protocol.md

    - HTTP Status code 429 indicates the client has been rate-limited.
    - HTTP Status code 500 indicates a failure due to unforeseeable reasons.

 This request is for setting up initial trust in the delegation.
-The parent SHOULD return a status code 409 if it already has a DS RRset for the child zone.
+The Registrar SHOULD return a status code 409 if it already has a DS RRset for the child zone.